Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Shaders.md

 Fragment shaders (also called pixel shaders) computes the colors including the alpha channel (RGBA), z-depth, depth, distance, and fragments of the rendered object.
 A fragment refers to a data necessary to generate a single pixel's worth of a drawing primitive in the frame buffer.
 Uses the file format `frag` to define fragment shader files.

 ### Vertex
-Vertext shaders computes and manipulates the attributes of the rendered object's individual vertices.
+Vertex shaders computes and manipulates the attributes of the rendered object's individual vertices.
 The attributes include the position, texture, coordinates, and color of the vertices.
 Uses the file format `vert` to define vertex shader files.
 ***

 # Configuration